spxbhuhb/zakadabar-stack/core/doc/guides/browser/Introduction.md

 * adds containers for toasts, modals, docked elements,
 * calls the routing to route the application to the state specified by the browser window URL.

+## Timeline

+### Known Problems

+`ZkCssStyleSheet.shortNames = true` does not work.
+More specifically, it does not work from `main.kt`.
+The problem is, that basic initialization of styles happens before main runs.
+Best would be to postpone CSS class name generation until the first compile.